-This post is designed to take a closer look at the key differences between the two printing technologies so you can better decide for yourself which process is right for your application.
+This post is designed to take a closer look at the key differences in flexo printing vs. gravure printing.
+Better understand these two printing technologies will ensure that you use the right process for your application.

-ICYMI: Last week we discussed the differences between Flexo Printing and Offset Printing.
+(ICYMI: We've also discussed the differences between Flexo Printing and Offset Printing.)

 Flexo printing is more commonly associated with uses in flexible plastics and other non-porous materials such as film, labels, foil, and other packaging.